-As we come to the end of the 23rd Psalm we are given some great news.
-It is the Sheep’s Testimony of Surety. . .
+As we come to the end of Psalm 23, we are given some great news.
+It is the Sheep’s Testimony of Surety.

 “Surely goodness and mercy shall follow me all the days of my life."

-Everyone knows about the goodness and mercy of God.
-God’s goodness is His provision for the good times, and His mercy is His provision for the bad times.
+Everyone knows about God’s goodness is His provision for good times, and His mercy is His provision for bad times.
 Goodness takes care of our steps and mercy takes care of our stumbles.